ae6rt/decap/README.md

 master to launch an ephemeral build pod to build a single instance of your code.
 Once the build is finished the pod exits, saving no build pod state from one build to the next.
-Build results are shipped to S3 buckets and a DynamoDb table.
+Build results are shipped to Amazon AWS S3 buckets and a DynamoDb table.

 Your build scripts are completely free form.
 Here are two examples: